-In a couple of steps, you choose the item is you want to sell (either search by category or write in the product name), state the condition, then you pick a store and date you want to return it.
+In a couple of steps, you choose the item you want to sell (either search by category or write in the product name), state the condition, and then pick a store and date you want to return it.

 At first, they will give you an estimate of what they’ll pay you.

-They will only give you a guaranteed buy back price once you return the product to store and they can give the item a physical inspection.
+They will only give you a guaranteed buy back price once you return the product to the store, and they can give the item a physical inspection.